Christ Church, Spitalfields: Organ

 The organ in the church was inaugurated in 1735, the work of Richard Bridge, a most celebrated builder of the time.
 With over two thousand pipes it was, when built, the largest organ in England, a record it held for over a hundred years.
 In the nineteenth century work was done at various times and further changes were made in the 1920s; remarkably, much of the original Richard Bridge organ survives.
 The organ became derelict and was not heard in public from about 1960 onwards.

 The magnificent organ case, largely of walnut, and the completeness of the Georgian survivals, make this a historic instrument of national importance.
-The involvement of local expert Michael Gillingham was very largely responsible for the decision to have it restored to working condition.
+The involvement of local expert Michael Gillingham was largely responsible for the decision to have it restored to working condition.
 The organ parts were dismantled and removed for safe keeping and to protect them from damage during the restoration of the building.
 A scheme of conservative restoration was prepared by organ builder William Drake and the restored organ was installed in 2014.